Skip to main content

 IMPROVEMENTS INCLUDE:

-• Remove portable classrooms
+• Remove modular / portable classrooms

 • Replaces temporary spaces with permanent, modern classrooms